typpo/quickchart-docs/documentation/guides/authentication.md

 }
 ```

+## Chart Maker

+If you are using the [Chart Maker](https://quickchart.io/chart-maker/), enter your API key under the `Accounts` section on the left sidebar.

 ## Generate a short URL

 Creating a short URL is an easy way to generate charts for your users without exposing your API key.
 Include your key in a request to the `/chart/create` endpoint.
 For example: